LoSunny/Virtual-Background/README.md

 ### Frequently Asked Questions
 #### Q: Is the app safe?
 I'm getting a "Windows protected your PC; Microsoft Defender SmartScreen prevented an unrecognised app from starting.
 Running this app might put your PC at risk."
 That is completely normal.
 It is the default message for all "unsign" windows app.
-This message is shown because I didn't sign it because it will require :moneybag: :moneybag:
+This message is shown because I didn't sign it as it requires :moneybag: :moneybag:

 You can press "More info"